Vice President, Early Childhood Services

 Floaria Ladja oversees SCO’s continuum of Early Childhood services, which includes Early Childhood Education Centers, Home-Visiting Programs, Early Learn and Early Head Start programs, and Family Child Care Networks.
-As Assistant Executive Director, Floaria is responsible for the development, administration, and operations of Early Childhood initiatives and programs, including organizing and planning program implementation, recruiting and hiring program staff, overseeing site development, and ensuring the integration of SCO’s services into local communities.
+As Vice President, Early Childhood Services, Floaria is responsible for the development, administration, and operations of Early Childhood initiatives and programs, including organizing and planning program implementation, recruiting and hiring program staff, overseeing site development, and ensuring the integration of SCO’s services into local communities.

 Floaria is a graduate of Binghamton University and earned an MSW from New York University School of Social Work.
 She is a Licensed Social Worker.